JoWatson2011/subcellularvis/README.md

 ## Running the Shiny App from Rstudio

-This is a basic example which shows you how to solve a common problem:
+This example  shows you how to run a basic analysis.

+Either through the Shiny app interface:

 ``` r
 library(subcellularvis)